aliburkemper12/inventory-system-piston/README.md

 This software has a login page, a home page that displays all current items in the inventory, a search feature, a sort feature, and add/delete/edit features.

-Deployed locally for the IT deparment to utilize to keep track of the number of imporant items such as labels which are used on the lines everyday, and if they were to run out would halt production.
+Deployed locally for the IT deparment to utilize to keep track of the number of items, including labels which are used everyday and are a critical part of production.

 Examples:
 Home page